From Mexico to Mendocino:

 Don’t miss this chance to deepen your connection to these majestic creatures and the ocean we share.

-but please let us know you are coming:
+Please let us know you are coming by registering below:

 Katherina Audley is a National Geographic Explorer, Development Director of the Noyo Center for Marine Science, and founder of Whales of Guerrero.
 From 2014 to 2024, she led Whales of Guerrero, a community-powered research and education project in Guerrero, Mexico.
 Over that decade, the project documented humpback whales and generated new insights into their lives, while also training local community members as scientists, guides, and educators.
 This research has informed how governments in Mexico, the U.S., and Canada understand and protect humpback whales.
 She has more than 25 years of experience in marine science communication, conservation, and nonprofit leadership.